Midfoot Trauma | Lisfranc Association | ORIF Required

 Cuneiforms are part of midfoot stability - Displacement causes midfoot instability and arthritis.
 ORIF required if displaced to restore stability and prevent collapse.

 Displacement greater than 2mm requires ORIF - Prevents midfoot instability and arthritis.
 Screw or plate fixation depending on pattern.
-Success rate 80-85%."
+Goal is anatomic restoration of the medial and middle columns.

 CHECKLisfranc Association